 An internal company newsletter truly is just another email in our inbox, right?
 So the design element is crucial to whether your readers are encouraged to click through or not.
-And today, you can use a newsletter template or customize your own using a service like Meltwater.
+And today, you can use our internal newsletter template or customize your own using a service like Meltwater.

-Here are some company newsletter templates we think are k-i-l-l-i-n-g it that are worth checking out.
+Here are some more internal newsletter templates and concrete internal newsletter examples we think are k-i-l-l-i-n-g it that are worth checking out.

-Meltwater’s newsletters & website newsfeeds allows you to easily share media coverage in a customized fashion.
+Meltwater’s newsletters & website newsfeeds allow you to easily share media coverage in a customized fashion.
 You can: